raspberrypi/documentation/remote-access/ssh/windows.md

 ##3.
 Modify troubleshooting and more
 The next time you use PuTTY look for the `Saved Sessions` section on the bottom half of the configuration screen.
 If you use this I recommend switching to the `Connection` page in the left hand tree and setting the `Seconds between keepalives` value to `30`.
 Then switch back to the `Session` page in the tree before you click `Save`.
 Using this setting allows you to leave a PuTTY window open for long periods of time with no activity and the Pi will not time out and disconnect you.

 A connection might be unsuccessful due to various reasons.
 Most likely your device or Raspberry Pi are [not connected properly](../../configuration/wireless/wireless-cli.md), [SSH is disabled](../../configuration/raspi-config.md), you might have made a typo, or the IP address or credentials have changed.
-In the later cases, you need to update the host.
+In the latter cases, you need to update the host.
 How to update a host and for further PuTTY documentation please see the [putty docs](http://www.chiark.greenend.org.uk/~sgtatham/putty/docs.html)